mozilla/geckodriver/doc/TraceLogs.md

 Python
 ------

-The Selenium [Python client] comes with an [`selenium.webdriver.firefox.options.Options`] helper that can be used programmatically to construct the [`moz:firefoxOptions`] capabilities object:
+The Selenium [Python client] comes with a [`selenium.webdriver.firefox.options.Options`] helper that can be used programmatically to construct the [`moz:firefoxOptions`] capabilities object: